John Marquis: Lincoln City

 On 18 January 2022, Marquis was announced as a Lincoln City player, signing a short-term contract until the end-of-the-season.
 He made his debut on 22 January 2022 away to Plymouth Argyle, also scoring his first goal for the club.
 In May 2022 it was announced that he would leave the club at the end of the season.

 Bristol Rovers

 On 4 July 2022, Marquis joined recently promoted League One club Bristol Rovers on a two-year deal.
 Marquis made his debut on the opening day of the season as Rovers fell to a late 2–1 defeat to fellow promoted side Forest Green Rovers.
 Marquis opened his account for the club in his fourth appearance, scoring the only goal as Rovers defeated Oxford United.

+He was released by the club at the end of the 2023–24 season.

+Shrewsbury Town

+On 19 July 2024, Marquis joined League One club Shrewsbury Town on a two-year deal.

+On 1 March 2025, Marquis equalled the record for fastest red card from the start of a game in English football, having been dismissed just thirteen seconds into his side's 3–1 defeat to Peterborough United for catching opposition defender Sam Hughes with his elbow.

 Personal life

 Marquis previously worked as a part-time model for Rio Ferdinand's then-magazine, 5.
 While at Doncaster Rovers, Marquis developed a reputation as a dressing-room joker.